Board of Directors

 Fr.
 Turbo Qualls

 Fr.
 Turbo is the Dean of Chapters for the national chapter of The Fellowship of St. Moses the Black.
 He has lectured in various parts of the United States in regard to the work of evangelization and cultural outreach within the United States.
 As a former youth minister within the evangelical church, Fr.
 Turbo has dedicated much of his life and work to the pragmatic and tangible articulation of Orthodox spirituality to both young people and spiritual seekers.
 Fr.
-Turbo serves as the priest at St. Mary of Egypt Serbian Orthodox Church in Kansas City Missouri, where he attends with his wife Juliana and their seven children.
+Turbo serves as the priest at St. Mary of Egypt Serbian Orthodox Church in Kansas City Missouri, where he attends with his wife Juliana and their eight children.

 Dn.
 Jonathan Reavis